18 Feb Three days in New York City

 When we come to a rest at the 86th floor, the doors open and I shove everyone out of the way screaming “I HAVE AN EXPRESS PASS!”

 I walk a few yards through the glass doors to the outside platform.
 You can be just as cynical as you want, but, I actually said “Wooooow.”
-And so did everyone else, except in Chinese.

 It’s a clear day and I’m floored at just how amazing the city looks from up here, especially the Chrysler building, which appears even more regal from above.
 I also learned that roofs, you know, aren’t that attractive on most buildings.
 The Statue of Liberty was, of course, tiny and were those ice skaters I could see moving at Rockefeller Center?
 God, I think I could.
 Stunning.